Luisrosario2604/Chess/README.md

 [END] BLACK
 ```

-You always have a key word that explain the line :
+Every line is explained by a keyword :

 * START -> Printed by the A.I to say that it's connected
 * [NEW] PLAYER -> Response by the software after "START"
     * PLAYER = Witch side you are
-* [TURN] PLAYER MOOVE -> Sofware saying that's the turn of someone
+* [TURN] PLAYER MOVE -> Sofware saying that's the turn of someone
     * PLAYER = player to play (== "WHITE" or "BLACK")
-    * MOOVE = last moove played by opponent (== "B4B2")
+    * MOVE = last move played by opponent (== "B4B2")
-* [PLAY] PLAYER MOOVE -> A.I response after a "[TURN]" to indicated the mooves that he choose
+* [PLAY] PLAYER MOVE -> A.I response after a "[TURN]" to indicated the moves that he choose
     * PLAYER = player witch as play (== "WHITE" or "BLACK")
-    * MOOVE = moove that you want to do (== "B4B2")
+    * MOVE = move that you want to do (== "B4B2")
 * [END] PLAYER -> end of the game
     * PLAYER = player who wins (or message if null)

 #### Template

-If you want to code your ia and integrated to my program, you can find a template in the "ia" folder.
+If you want to code your ia and integrated it to my program, you can find a template in the "ia" folder.
-Or code your own stating with an empty file !
+Or code your own starting with an empty file !

 If you want to use the template :

 1) The function "yourTurn()" is called when you have to play
-2) You will just need to call "writeFile()" function with the moove that you want to do.
+2) You will just need to call "writeFile()" function with the move that you want to do.

 ```
 def yourTurn(player, read):